 When things change slowly over time it’s sometimes hard to notice the evolution.
 But if we showed you websites from 20 years ago you’d probably laugh at how rudimentary and amateurish they look.
 Of course, it doesn’t have to have been 20 years for something to look outdated.
 If you’ve not updated your site for several years, or simply made it yourself, it’s not presenting the business in the best light.
 Think how many times you may have changed your mobile phone in the past few years.
-It's likley that your old website is not a good mobile experience.
+It's likely that your old website is not a good mobile experience.
 A poorly constructed website indicates time for a change - check out what we could do for you.

 5. You’re not selling the product